romedtino/simple-wyze-vac/README.md

 ## TODO / Maybe in the Future
 - In theory everything from wyze-sdk should be possible?
-- Update wyze_sdk to no longer require the suggested tweak above
-- Add battery level once wyze_sdk battery query works again
+- Currently using a forked version of wyze-sdk which fixes the login issue and showing battery levels.
+Need to revert back to using pypi release by shauntarves once he's updated his repo.

 ## Shoutouts
-- [@shauntarves/wyze-sdk](https://github.com/shauntarves/wyze-sdk) - Underlying base of this process
+- [@shauntarves/wyze-sdk](https://github.com/shauntarves/wyze-sdk) - Underlying base of this process (Currently forked here: https://github.com/romedtino/wyze-sdk)
 - [aarongodfrey](https://aarongodfrey.dev/home%20automation/building_a_home_assistant_custom_component_part_1/) - Helped figuring out what in the world I am doing
 - [Samuel](https://blog.thestaticturtle.fr/creating-a-custom-component-for-homeassistant/) - More info on how custom components work